FISH & CHIPS

 Budgens in the centre of Cromer, on the way down towards the Pier, which has a car park right next to it.

 The Foundry Arms, village local, a basic British Pub, in the winter it has a fire & has a friendly landlady & staff.
-We found a varied menu & very good food (in the Evenings Mon-Sat), if you try nothing else try their HOMEMADE CHIPS.
+We found a varied menu & very good food (in the Evenings Mon-Sat).

 Nearest -Overstrand ( 5 mins by car) when the tide is out there is a huge sandy beach there are also toilet facilities & a playground for children on the top of the cliff.
 Overstrand also has the Cliff Top Cafe, which does the usual teas & coffees but also has a fairly wide range of hot meals & home made cakes.